Graylog2/documentation/pages/alerting/alerting-by-example.rst

 to 10 seconds.
 Now the Event engine will execute the query every 10 seconds for a time range of 10 seconds.

+If the ``Search within the last`` is the same as the ``Execute search every period``, you create a so called Tumbling window which is recommended for most situations.

 .. warning:: If  ``Search within the last`` is greater than  ``Execute search every`` the event engine generate multiple events for the same log line.
 For example if you set ``Search within the last`` to one minute and  ``Execute search every`` to 10 seconds